1991 eruption of Mount Pinatubo: Explosivity of the eruption

 The 1991 eruption rated 6 on the Volcanic Explosivity Index and came some 450–500 years after the volcano's last known eruptive activity.
 The eruption ejected about 10 km3 of material, making it the largest eruption of the 20th century since that of Novarupta in 1912 and some ten times larger than the 1980 eruption of Mount St. Helens.
 Ejected material such as tephra fallout and pyroclastic flow deposits are much less dense than magma, and the volume of ejected material was equivalent to about 4 km3 of unerupted material.
+Thermal energy released during the eruption was equal to 70 megatons of TNT.

 The former summit of the volcano was obliterated and replaced by a caldera 2.5 km wide.
 The highest point on the caldera rim now stood 1485 m above sea level, some 260 m lower than the pre-eruption summit.

 Death toll

 A reported 847 people were killed by the eruption, mostly by roofs collapsing under a load of accumulated volcanic matter, a hazard amplified by the simultaneous arrival of Typhoon Yunya.

 The evacuation in the days before the eruption certainly saved tens of thousands of lives, and has been hailed as a great success for volcanology and eruption prediction.

 After the eruption, about 500,000 people continue to live within 40 km of the volcano, with population centers including the 150,000 in Angeles City and 30,000 at Clark Freeport Zone.